The Role of Video Data Analytics in Transportation

 Trucking Fleets

 Video analytics software is beneficial for truck drivers and fleet owners.
-Installing an analytics-equipped dashcam in a truck can help companies improve their bottom line and keep their drivers safe and help identify the most optimal route planning.
+Installing an analytics-equipped dashcam in a truck can help companies improve their bottom line, keep their drivers safe and help identify the most optimal route planning.

-For one thing, video analytics can help truck companies identify the causes of accidents, helping to reduce false insurance claims and save companies money.
+For one thing, video analytics can help truck companies identify the causes of accidents, reduce false insurance claims and save companies money.

 Blind spot detection is another major benefit.
 Integrating high-resolution cameras with a VMS system and blind spot detection system creates a network that picks up motion or activity the driver cannot see, which can prevent accidents.